Victoza (liraglutide) is a prescription brand-name medication. It’s approved by the Food and Drug Administration (FDA) for the following uses:

 If you take more than the recommended amount of Victoza

-If it’s been more than 3 days since your last Victoza dose, your doctor may lower your dosage to 0.6 milligrams once per day, for a short period of time.
-Your doctor will then slowly increase your dose back to where it was before it was lowered.
-This is to help decrease your risk for digestive problems as a side effect of Victoza.
-(This article has more information about potential side effects of Victoza.)
+If it’s been more than 3 days since your last Victoza dose, talk with your doctor before taking your next dose.
+They may temporarily lower your dosage to 0.6 mg per day.
+Then, they’ll slowly increase your dose back to where it was before it was lowered.

 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or timer on your phone or downloading a reminder app.
 A kitchen timer can work, too.

 Other medical conditions you have can also affect your Victoza dosage.
+For this reason, it’s important to tell your doctor about any medications you’re taking before you start treatment with Victoza.

 The dosages in this article are typical dosages provided by the drug manufacturer.
 If your doctor recommends Victoza for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.